RedisLabs/raft/docs/Using.md

 ### Restoring metadata
-As the final step, read term and voted_for info from the metadata file and then call one libraft function:
+As the final step, read term and voted_for info from the metadata file and then call one library function:
 ```
 raft_restore_metadata(r, term, vote);
 ```